ajaguirreguzman/anomalyDetection_Nu/README.md

 - Computed the mean convective heat transfer

 ## Results:
-The anomaly detection algorithm turned out to be far too simple to flag transient data from heat transfer measurements.
-My next approach will consists of training a neural networks for recognition of the underlying patterns in the transitory state of rotating Rayleigh-Bénard convection.
-It will be interesting to see if it will recognise the transient from an already started turbulent flow (instead of from a stagnant state).
+The anomaly detection algorithm turned out to be far too simple for detection of transient data in heat transfer measurements.
+My next approach will consists of training a neural networks for recognition of the underlying patterns in the transitory state. for instance, in rotating Rayleigh-Bénard convection there always seem to be an initial overshoot of heat transport.
+It will be interesting, however, to see if this model will recognise the transient period that arises when a simulation case is started from an already turbulent state (instead of the initial stagnant state).
 See https://github.com/ajaguirreguzman/transient_recognition_neural_networks